 Her feelings don’t have to make sense or be right or kind or what you think of as normal.
 Give her the space to have whatever feelings or response to the situation she has.
 People going through something hard have the right to go through a range of emotions and reactions without being judged.
 You don’t have to agree.
-You just have to let her have them.
+You just have to allow the feelings to be there.

-It’s not sympathy or validation she needs.
+It’s not sympathy or validation we need in labor.
 Feeling pitied doesn’t help.
-She needs someone to be in the space with her.
+We need someone to be in the space with us.
 Again, you don’t have to agree or like or understand why.
-You’re the steady, stable one, but you have to connect with her feelings.
+You’re the steady, stable one, but you have to connect with the feelings.
 Show that you notice how she’s feeling using your eyes and tone.

 - Radical trust

 Your job is support.
 Not remodeling.
 Don’t start sanding or get out your chisel.
 People have to fix and help themselves.
 The best we can do is give them an environment of support, trust, and reduced resistance.
-She has to erect the flag.
+It’s the person in labor who has to erect the flag.
 You can hold the post hole stable or shield her from attackers.
-But you can’t do her work or change her work.
+But you can’t do the work or change the work.
 You “hold the space” because you trust she can do it.
 You believe in her.
-If you get out the chisel or start surreptitiously sanding, you’re expressing distrust and taking her power away.
+If you get out the chisel or start surreptitiously sanding, you’re expressing distrust and taking power away.
 Pointing out someone’s limitations, failures, or blind spots is decidedly not supportive.
 A good labor support person can recommend fixes or helps, but their primary job is in not-fixing, in letting childbirth unfold.

 People Build Around Each Other

 Many people are involved when a baby is born.
 Unless you’re planning an unassisted birth, others will be around.
-If you are mom’s partner, this birth will be intense for you as well.
+If you are the other parent, the partner, this birth will be intense for you as well.
 You need support, too.
 Choose your birth team (provider, birth place, doula, etc) and which family and friends will be involved based on who will offer the kind of support you both need.

 Each person builds the scaffolding support and then holds the shield for the people inside their circle.
-This diagram shows how mom (the central person doing the central work) isn’t supporting or helping anyone.
-The partner builds support around her, the birth team (including and especially the doula) around the two of them and so on.
+This diagram shows how the central person doing the central work isn’t supporting or helping anyone.
+The partner builds support around them, the birth team (including and especially the doula) around the two of them and so on.

 Offer Unconditional Support

-Even if the mom yells, swears, gets combative, can’t stop crying—you stay with her physically and energetically.
-Even if it lasts 28 hours.
+Even if the she yells, swears, gets combative, can’t stop crying—you stay with her physically and energetically.
+Even if labor lasts 28 hours.